 If you want more guidance, I would suggest to sign up for Kayla Sloan’s online VA course.
 She’s scaled her virtual assistant business to over $10,000 per month.

 If you’re serious about building a full-time virtual assistant business, it’s always a good idea to learn from those who have already made a living from doing it to shorten your learning curve.

 Who Makes a Good Virtual Assistant?

-“usually give you tasks to run with and trust that you’ll have it completed on time.
+“You need to be a self-starter and able to handle deadlines well.
+Employers will usually give you tasks to run with and trust you’ll have it completed on time.
 If you struggle with initiative and deadlines, this might be a problem.”

-Jessica also mentioned that you need good time management and organizational skills.
-“This includes attention to detail and the ability to multi-task.”
+Jessica also mentioned you need good time management and organizational skills, saying “this includes attention to detail and the ability to multi-task.”

 Ways to Find Virtual Assistant Jobs

-If you’re still reading this it means you’re interested in finding one of these virtual assistant jobs.
-Luckily it seems there are several ways to find a good virtual assistant job:
+If you’re still reading this, it means you’re interested in finding one of these virtual assistant jobs.

 A simple Tweet or Facebook posting will let your network know you are serious about helping them with their virtual tasks.

 As another example, Carrie Rocha, owner of PocketYourDollars.com has hired a few virtual assistants over the years, all from the same source: her blog’s readership.